Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-Events.md

 tags: [Online, Card Not Present, Checkout, Hosted Fields, iFrame]
 ---

-# Checkout - Hosted Fields Event Handling
+# Hosted Fields: Event handling

-Commerce Hub supports external interaction with the iFrame solution which allows the payment form to listen hooks for card form state change events and react accordingly in real-time, and explicitly submit the payment form from an external stimulus such as a button click on the merchants site.
+Commerce Hub supports external interaction with the Hosted Fields solution, enabling the payment form to listen for hooks during state change events and react in real-time.
+It also allows the payment form to be explicitly submitted from an external stimulus, such as a button click on the merchant's site.

 ---

-## Event Hooks
+## Event hooks

 Commerce Hub Hosted Fields solution supports the following event hooks.